Ice hockey in Latvia: Reestablishment of Dinamo Riga

-The season 2008/09 of the KHL began on 2 September 2008 with the game Dinamo Riga against Amur Khabarovsk, with Aleksandrs Ņiživijs 1–0 and thus the first goal in history the KHL scored.
-At the end of the main round Dinamo finished tenth in the table and reached the Play-off – knockout round, where the team in three games against the HK Dynamo Moscow eliminated.
+The 2008–09 KHL season began on 2 September 2008, with the game Dinamo Riga against Amur Khabarovsk, with Aleksandrs Ņiživijs 1–0 and thus the first goal in history the KHL scored.
+At the end of the regular season Dinamo were placed in 10th place and reached the playoffs, where they lost in three games against HC Dynamo Moscow.

 National team

 During the cold war the Latvian players played ice hockey under the banner of the Soviet Union.
 Since the fall of the Soviet Union in 1991 Latvians play under the Latvian national team.

 After the collapse of the Soviet Union, the IIHF introduced qualifying tournaments for the Ice Hockey World Cup, as many new national associations wanted to participate.
 The Latvian national team won their World Championship | 1992 | qualifying matches against the Baltic neighbors Estonia and Lithuania and was allowed one year later participate in the C-World Cup in Slovenia.
-The C-championship was won with a 2–0 final victory against the Ukraine and Latvia rose to the B-group.
+The C-championship was won with a 2–0 final victory against Ukraine and Latvia rose to the B-group.

-In the following three years, the national team took part in the B World Championships and won the B-WM 1996 just before the Swiss.
-At their First A Group Tournament, the Latvians surprised and took seventh place.
+In the following three years, the national team took part in the B World Championships and won it in 1996 just before the Swiss.
+At their first A Group tournament in 1997, the Latvians took seventh place.
 Since then, the Latvian national team have always been part of the A-World Championship and have won several victories against the former occupying power, Russia, 2000 in Saint Petersburg and 2003 in Finland on 4 May, the day of the declaration of Latvian independence.